Brushes

 Abrasive Nylon

-Long-wearing material available in several filament diameters and grit sizes.
-Abrasive nylon is excellent for surface finishing applications.
+A durable material known for its long wear, available in various filament diameters and grit sizes.
+It is particularly effective for surface finishing applications, offering precision and consistency.

 African Bass